 Currently under RED, power-to-liquid technologies may be considered a partially renewable non-biofuel.
 RED lists "renewable liquid and gaseous transport fuels of non-biological origin" and "carbon capture and utilization for transport purposes" as renewable sources so long as the energy source is renewable.
 For the case of power-to-liquids, RED states that "for the calculation of the contribution from electricity produced from renewable sources and consumed... for the production of renewable liquid and gaseous transport fuels of non-biological origin...
-Member States may choose to use either the average share of electricity from renewable energy sources in the Union or the share of electricity from renewable energy sources in their own country."
-The energy in renewable liquid and gaseous transport fuels of non-biological origin produced from electricity may therefore not currently be counted as fully renewable, even if the electricity itself is directly from fully renewable power generation.
-There is a requirement on the Commission to consider presenting a proposal by the end of 2017 "permitting, subject to certain conditions, the whole amount of the electricity originating from renewable sources used to power all types of electric vehicles, and for the production of renewable liquid and gaseous transport fuels of non-biological origin to be considered."
-If such a proposal were adopted, it may allow power-to-liquid NFTs to be counted as wholly renewable.
+Member States may choose to use either the average share of electricity from renewable energy sources in the Union or the share of electricity from renewable energy sources in the Union or the share of electricity from renewable energy sources in the union or the share of electricity from renewable of non-biological origin produced from electricity may therefore not currently be counted as fully renewable, even if the electricity itself is directly from fully renewable power generation.
+There is a requirement on the Commission to consider presenting a proposal by the end of 2017 "permitting, subject to certain conditions, the whole amount of the electricity originating from renewable sources used to power all types of electric vehicles, and for the production of renewable liquid and gaseous transport fuels of non-biological origin to be considered."36 If such a proposal were adopted, it may allow power-to-liquid NFTs to be counted as wholly renewable.